Learn how to play Sudoku - Solve your 4th game of Sudoku for beginners

-In this fourth session we will solve the Sudoku game we gave as exercise in the last session.
+In this fourth session, with brief recap on Sudoku basics, we will directly take up step by step solution of the Sudoku game that was the exercise in the last session.

 The following is the game board we would solve in this session.

 In today's session we will move a bit faster than before as you have already experienced Sudoku game playing to some extent.

 The 81 cell board above is a specific Sudoku game board with some cells filled up with digits from 1 to 9.
 These are the valid digits that you can use to fill up any empty cell.